The Robbins Lecture Series

 The Pomona College Chemistry Department Presents

-The 2013 Robbins Lecture is the 51st in the series established by Mr. Fred Robbins to bring to Pomona College distinguished chemists to discuss their current research.
+The 2015 Robbins Lecture Series is the 53rd in the series established by Mr. Fred Robbins to bring to Pomona College distinguished chemists to discuss their current research.

 Seaver North Auditorium